benjamin-asr/benjamin-asr.github.io/docs/About.md

 # About

-If you have any question to send us an email to ben<at\>binaee{dot}<c0m\>.
-I'm a developer based in Netherlands and currently open to connect with interested investors.
+I'm a developer based in Netherlands and currently looking for the right investor.
+If you have a question or interested in supporting this project please reach out to ben<at\>binaee{dot}<c0m\>.

 # Acknowledgment